CammiePone/Planning-Docs/Arcanus.md

   - Invigorating Aura - heals any entities that stand inside the sigil for 1 HP per second.
 Lasts for 10 seconds.
   - Orb of Regeneration - attaches to an entity and heals them for 2 HP per second.
 Lasts for 10 seconds.
   - ??? - ???
-- Evoker Fangs - creates a line of evoker fangs that bite any entity caught in them.
+- Summon Fangs - summons a line of evoker fangs that bite any entity caught in them.
-  - Evoker Rings - same as Evoker Fangs, but concentric rings around the player.
-Doesn't go as far.
+  - Summon Vex - summons a Vex to fight on behalf of the caster.
   - ??? - ???
   - ??? - ???
 - Mana Burst - creates a very powerful burst of raw mana around the caster.
 Imparts some mana on all targets.